Rokmaster Resources (CVE:RKR) Trading Down 25% – What’s Next?

-Shares of Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report) traded down 25% during mid-day trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
+Rokmaster Resources Corp.
+(CVE:RKR – Get Free Report) shares fell 25% on Wednesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
 135,250 shares changed hands during trading, an increase of 171% from the average session volume of 49,903 shares.
 The stock had previously closed at C$0.02.

 Rokmaster Resources Company Profile